 Today and yesterday on Australian news we continue to hear about the disharmony between Taylor Swift and Nicki Minaj and now, enters Katy Perry and her opinions.
-Surprisingly or perhaps not, the Australia news, so far away from Hollywood and the US entertainment industry are also caught up in reporting the scuttlebutt.
+Surprisingly or perhaps not, the Australian news, so far away from Hollywood and the US entertainment industry is also caught up in reporting the scuttlebutt.

 |This unexplained orange sculpture is along the path on the Cairns Esplanade.
 Any comments from our Aussie readers as to the story of this sculpture?|

-In boils down to this simple fact: One can run but can’t hide.
-No matter how far away we travel, its still there.
+It boils down to this simple fact: One can run but can’t hide.
+No matter how far away we travel, it’s still there.
 Although, I must admit that when we lived in Kenya without a TV, we didn’t have a clue what was going on and we didn’t miss a thing.

 |Cute name for a restaurant in Cairns.|

-Instead, our news for the day in Kenya centered around when the power was going out again, were we really safe at the grocery store surrounded by armed guards and 24 hour security at our home or…how many poisonous centipedes inside the house can Tom squash under his shoe in one day?
-Its all relative.
+Instead, our news for the day in Kenya centered around when the power was going out again, were we really safe at the grocery store surrounded by armed guards and 24-hour security at our home, or how many venomous centipedes inside the house can Tom squash under his shoe in one day?
+It’s all relative.